Document type declaration: External identifier

 In XHTML documents, the doctype declaration must always explicitly specify a system identifier.
 In SGML-based documents like HTML, on the other hand, the appropriate system identifier may automatically be inferred from the given public identifier.
 This association might e.g. be performed by means of a catalog file resolving the FPI to a system identifier.
+The SYSTEM keyword can (except in XML) also be used without a system identifier following, indicating that a DTD exists but should be inferred from the document type name.